Solids Flow Issues - Causes and Cures

 Properties of Solids

-Cohesiveness: This property measures a material’s resistance to shear stress (i.e. flow).
-It is determined by placing a sample of material under increasing amounts of downward pressure and measuring the shear (sideways) force required to overcome its internal resistance at each pressure.
-When forces are properly graphed, the slope of the line drawn through them is referred to as the material’s “Flow Function.”
-The results can then be compared against known Flow Functions of other materials that range between non-flowing and free-flowing as shown below.
+Cohesiveness measures a material’s resistance to shear stress (i.e. flow).
+It is determined by placing a sample of material under increasing downward pressure and measuring the shear (sideways) force required to overcome its internal resistance at each pressure.
+When graphed, the slope of the line drawn through these forces is referred to as the material’s “Flow Function.”

 Solids Flow Issues - 1